cilium/cilium/Documentation/gettingstarted/minikube.rst

     32138      Disabled           Disabled          263        k8s:id=app1                               f00d::a0f:0:0:7d8a   10.15.150.193   ready
                                                                k8s:io.kubernetes.pod.namespace=default

-Policy enforcement is still disabled on all of these pods because no network policy has been imported yet which select any of the pods.
+Both ingress and egress policy enforcement is still disabled on all of these pods because no network policy has been imported yet which select any of the pods.